Seager's slam one of 3 Seattle homers in 10-2 win at Texas - WHIZ News

 TRAINER’S ROOM

-Mariners: Right-handed reliever Carl Jackson Jr. (right forearm strain) was put on the 10-day injured list.
-Edwards hasn’t pitched since Wednesday, when in his only back-to-back appearance this season he got his first save since 2016 as a rookie with the Chicago Cubs.
+Mariners: RHP Carl Edwards Jr. (right forearm strain) was put on the 10-day injured list.
+He last worked Wednesday, pitching a second day in a row to get his first save since 2016 as a rookie with the Chicago Cubs.

 Texas: RHP Nick Goody, out the last three games with back stiffness, came on to get the final out in the ninth after the Mariners had loaded the bases.